ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

    Jenkins is then reachable under ``http://localhost:8082/`` and you can login using the credentials specified in ``jenkins-casc-config.yml`` (defaults to ``artemis_admin`` as both username and password).

-3. You need to generate the `secret-push-token`.

-   ..
-       Workaround as long as Github Issue 5973 (Default Push Notifications GitLab → Jenkins not working) for now just generate the secret-push-token manually

-   As there is currently an `open issue with the presets for Jenkins in Development environments <https://github.com/ls1intum/Artemis/issues/5973>`__, follow the steps described in
-   `Gitlab to Jenkins push notification token <#gitlab-to-jenkins-push-notification-token>`__ to generate the token.
-   In a production setup, you should use a random ``master.key`` in the file ``gitlab-jenkins-mysql.yml``.

-4. The `application-local.yml` must be adapted with the values configured in ``jenkins-casc-config.yml``:
+3. The `application-local.yml` must be adapted with the values configured in ``jenkins-casc-config.yml``:

 .. code:: yaml